wayflyer/sdk-cta-reference-app/README.md

 ## Using it with real credentials

 The repo comes with a `.env` file in the root that starts the SDK in mocked mode with a fake company token.
+You can override the values in this file by creating a `.env.local` file.
+Any keys in `.env.local` will be used instead of the values from `.env`.
+The `.gitignore` is configured to ignore `.env.local`

 To use it for real

-1. Follow the instructions at https://docs.wayflyer.com to generate a real company token
+1. Use the `get-company-token` command to create a Company Token using your Client ID and Client Secret
-1. Add a `.env.local`
+1. Create a `.env.local` if you haven't already
-1. Override `VITE_WF_COMPANY_TOKEN` with your real company token.
+1. Override `VITE_WF_COMPANY_TOKEN` in `.env.local` with the Company Token you just generated.
-1. Override `VITE_WF_MOCKED_MODE` to `"false"` (or any value except `"true"`)
+1. Override `VITE_WF_MOCKED_MODE` to `"false"` (or any value except `"true"`) in `.env.local`